 The site at the Halfway has been disused for nearly 20 years, but was previously a quarry in which rubbish was dumped.

 Comprop, which bought the land in 2007, had its previous application to build a petrol station rejected in 2010.

 The latest plans were passed with a number of conditions.

-These include ensuring sufficient parking and removing pollutants from the soil.'Environmental issues'
+These include ensuring sufficient parking and removing pollutants from the soil.